Gabriella-Samra/calculator/README.md

+# Project purpose

+1. To create a basic calculator that can handle 2 operands and an operator, producing a calculation
+2. Do this as a console app first
+3. Extend this to handle expressions
+4. Repurpose into an API
+5. Add an SPA frontend

+# Notes to self

 To create a new console application:

 1. Open the terminal (`ctrl + shift + s` or `Terminal -> New Terminal` in head)